Nomination Deadline: October 1st

 - The award is known as the Royce J. Tipton Award.

 - The award is made to a member of the American Society of Civil Engineers or member of the Environmental & Water Resources Institute who has made a definitive contribution to the advancement of irrigation and drainage engineering management, these contributions being made either in the form of papers or other written presentations, or through notable performance, long years of service, or specific actions which have served to advance the science of irrigation and drainage engineering.
+Only candidates in good standing at the time of nomination are eligible for the award.
 Publications written by the nominee may be considered as part of the selection process.

 - Not more than 1 award of the prize is made each year unless the achievement upon which the award is based is considered to be the contribution of more than one person.
 The recipient may be invited to present a lecture at an appropriate meeting of the Society.
 The lecture will be published in the Society's Journal of Irrigation and Drainage Engineering.